Malibu Media lawsuits allege that defendants have illegally downloaded their adult content, often using BitTorrent software.

 - Settle anonymously: You can resolve your case and remain anonymous by agreeing on a financial settlement before your ISP releases your name.
 Settling with an experienced copyright defense law firm, such as Antonelli Law, means you will be protected from any further attempts to obtain more money in the future for any supposed download activity that occurred before the settlement date.

 - Fight it in court: Choose an experienced law firm like Antonelli Law to fight your case in court.
-As expert copyright infringement defense attorneys, we understand the technology involved in these cases and are well-equipped to defend you.
+As experienced copyright infringement defense attorneys, we understand the technology involved in these cases and are well-equipped to defend you.
 Our last complex trial involved computer firewalls, sophisticated commercial networks, and a Microsoft certified expert.

 Contact us at 312-201-8310 to schedule your free consultation and discuss the options for your Malibu Media case.